 - If you do not already have a University parking permit, upon providing a copy of the government-issued placard to Parking Services, you will be granted priority to apply for and purchase a University parking permit (at regular rates).

-If you do not have a government-issued permit or placard but you have a temporary medical condition that affects mobility, you will be assigned a Fine Lot permit valid for 30 days.
+If you do not have a government-issued permit or placard but you have a temporary medical condition that affects mobility, you will be assigned a Henry Street Lot permit valid for 30 days.
 If additional time is needed or you have questions or concerns, please direct your request to the appropriate office below.

 If you are a student, direct questions or concerns to: